Seasonal Educator

 • Monitor and enforce safety rules.

-• Ensures cleanliness and organization throughout the site, including, but not limited to, collecting, cleaning and sorting fossils, organizing and filling “fossil grab bags”, garbage pick up, light trail maintenance.
+• Ensures cleanliness and organization throughout the site, including, but not limited to, collecting, cleaning and sorting fossils, organizing gift shop merch, garbage pick up, light trail maintenance.

 • Provide excellent customer service and be knowledgeable in Penn Dixie’s science, history, and programming (training provided).